Publications and Working Papers

-Working Paper.
+Under Review.
 With Ze Fu & Naima Green.

 In this paper, we use a survey experiment to explore whether 1) repression of pro-democracy protestors abroad by authorities increases public support for U.S. intervention on their behalf and 2) if the source of the information about repression influences the levels of support.